-Essentially, under this act, the state government divides the state geographically and forms Agriculture Produce Marketing Committees which setup and manage mandis in the designated geographical area.
-The mandi is basically a market place where farmers sell their produce to the buyers through AUCTION.
+Essentially, under this act, the government sets up and manages mandis in designated geographical area.
+The mandi is basically a market place where farmers sell their produce to the buyers through auction.
 It is operated as per the regulations of APMC.
-The auction is facilitated by the adithis (commission agents, middlemen) at the mandi, who hold license and are allotted a shop in the market.
+The auction is facilitated by the Adathiyas (commission agents, middlemen) at the mandi, who hold license and are allotted a shop in the market.
 APMC also ‘notifies’ certain commodities to be sold at the mandi.
 The notified commodities can be sold only through the mandi in its geography.
 The farmers cannot sell these commodities directly to the buyers.
 For example, fruits and vegetables were recently de-notified in Delhi, which means, now Delhi farmers can sell their produce directly to the buyers without any mandi intervention.

 And the other thing about these models is that, most of them are market-driven.
 The buyer gives a list of commodities that his consumers prefer to the farmer to grow.
 It’s like English parliamentarians making laws to administer India sitting in London.
 But then, there is another thing happening simultaneously.
 Parallel to this supply chain revolution, there is another evolution happening in collectivizing farmers through Farmer Producer Organisations and Farmer Clubs.
 These farmer organisations increase the bargaining power of farmers, thereby reducing the chances of them getting exploited by the buyers.